World book day¶

-I’m so glad I read this book when I did.
-During the development of a product we waste a lot of time building things that may not come to fruition, using the methods in this book, you can keep waste to a minimum and also learn how to objectively measure what you’re working on using data.
+During the development of a product, a lot of time is wasted building things that may not come to fruition.
+Using the methods in this book, you can keep waste to a minimum and also learn how to objectively measure what you’re working on using data.

-This book tells you how to ensure your business is kept running lean.
+This book explains how to ensure your business is kept running lean.

 - Validated learning

 - Innovation accounting

 - Use small batches to catch issues faster & earlier